About Us

 Learning losses due to the pandemic, combined with low levels of learnings to begin with, put millions of children at risk of lagging behind not just in school, but also in their working lives.

 In order to address this crisis, leading education actors and experts in India have recommended a deeper focus on the ‘building blocks’ of learning – foundational literacy and numeracy (FLN), which help children thrive in schools and throughout their lives.
-The Government of India has taken this issue seriously and is prioritizing achieving universal FLN in the new National Education Policy and through the NIPUN Bharat Mission.
+The Government of India has taken this issue seriously and is prioritising achieving universal FLN in the new National Education Policy and through the NIPUN Bharat Mission.

-Partners
+Founding Partners

 About Reliance Foundation